kazune-br/Test/README.md

 # Test
-This is a repository for test to understand git and github
+This is a test repo!